9-Month-Old Conjoined Twins Separated After Marathon Surgery At UC Davis Children’s Hospital

 The twins’ mother, North Highlands resident Liliya Bachinskiy, learned the pair would be conjoined when she was just 11 weeks pregnant.
 That’s when she was referred to the UC Davis Fetal Care and Treatment Center to help plan for their delivery.

-Once the twins were born, surgeons decided on having the separation surgery once the twins reached nine-months-old.
+Once the twins were born, surgeons decided on having the separation surgery once the twins were nine months old.

 “As they get older, there are more risks of shared blood vessels and organs becoming larger or more entwined.
 The upcoming flu, COVID-19 and RSV season was also a concern,” said lead plastic surgeon Granger Wong in a release from UC Davis Health.